 Chef Walters Cooking School

 New Corporate Wellness Programs are designed to increase health, nutrition and overall performances.
 Inquire at 401.273.2652 for all details and logistics.
-The program also include a physical therapist and registered nutritionist.

 More details here